JunYuHuang/leetcode-curated-practice/LC-112-path-sum/README.md

 ## General Notes:

 - PEDAC: Problem
-  - input: root: TreeNode, targetSum: int
+  - input:
-    - node values and targetSum can be negative
+    - `root`: TreeNode root of a binary tree
-    - root may be null
+      - may be null
+      - whose binary tree
+        - has nodes in the range \[0, 5000]
+        - has nodes of values in the range \[-1000, 1000]
+    - `targetSum`: int in range \[-1000, 1000]
-  - output: bool
+  - output:
+    - `res`: bool that is true if there exists a root-to-leaf path whose sum of its nodes equals `targetSum` else false
   - for every path traversed,
     - must start from the root node and end at a leaf node
     - leaf node is a node with no L or R children